Check out this list of ten great hyperlocal marketing strategies, by Carlo Pandian, that can help to drive local

 Hyperlocal marketing is a genuine business term, and one that everyone should become familiar with.
 Companies has been thinking global ever since the advent of the WWW.
 Now it’s time to remember that you've got customers closer to hand too.

-A hyperlocal strategy is basically a local community oriented strategy that focuses on educating consumers in your locality about your particular products and services.
+Hyperlocal marketing is a local community oriented strategy that focuses on educating consumers in the immediate vicinity about particular products and services.

-It is like a microscope that can focus right down on a city and even a particular neighborhood to promote products more effectively.
+It is like a microscope that can focus right down on a city and even a particular neighbourhood to promote products more effectively.

 There are online and offline strategies available that use local search terms for generating internet traffic along with establishing local community connections.
 Let’s take a look at a few top strategies that can be used by anyone to help promote customer relationship creation.

 1. Email Marketing

 On busy shopping days you can use email built around a theme to drive traffic.
 These can incorporate maps to give directions to your 'real world' store and click-to-call buttons.